Ezequiel Duran Preview, Player Props: Rangers vs. Diamondbacks

-On Monday, Ezequiel Duran (hitting .387 in his past 10 games) and the Texas Rangers face the Arizona Diamondbacks, whose starting pitcher will be Slade Cecconi.
-First pitch is at 9:40 PM ET.
+Ezequiel Duran and his .395 on-base percentage over his past 10 games (63 points higher than his season-long percentage), will be in action for the Texas Rangers against the Arizona Diamondbacks and Zac Gallen on August 22 at 9:40 PM ET.

-He had two hits (going 2-for-3) in his last appearance against the Brewers.
+He had a hitless showing in his last game (0-for-4) against the Diamondbacks.

 Ezequiel Duran Game Info & Props vs. the Diamondbacks